fxamacker/webauthn-demo/README.md

 WebAuthn demo runs at https://localhost:8443 on your Docker host.

-## Customizing WebAuthn demo using Docker
+## Customizing WebAuthn Demo Using Docker

 * Edit [config.json](config.json) to change WebAuthn server settings as needed.
 * Edit [.env](.env) as needed: